Last August, Jim and I hopped in the motorhome and headed for the Bourbon Trail in Kentucky.

 Shame on us, but prior to this Jim and I both mixed our bourbon with Coke (or Diet Coke).
 I know, I know, no true bourbon drinker does that.

-After learning more about bourbon in general, and then sampling various types of bourbon from each distillery, Jim has officially switched to drinking bourbon straight (or neet).
+After learning more about bourbon in general, and then sampling various types of bourbon from each distillery, Jim has officially switched to drinking bourbon straight (or neat).
 He’s also switched his bourbon of choice!
 He’s now a fan of Four Roses bourbon.

 I tried drinking bourbon straight (for starters, that bottle of Elijah Craig from Heaven Hill), but as it turns out, I’m just not that kind of drinker.
 I find it really hard to slowly sip on any beverage, let alone an alcoholic one.
 So I have to mix it with Diet Coke for the pure enjoyment factor.
 Plus, my longtime favorite — Wild Turkey and Diet Coke — tastes like a glass of Cherry Coke to me.
 What can I say… I like my bourbon with Diet Coke!